|

 of the parallel cost of the most inexpensive funeral

-home usage, as compared to 'Post-death Care
+home usage, as compared to 'Post-deathcare

-by family at home'.
-You will need
+by family at home '.
+You will

-area.
-The 'Post-death Care by family
+own area.
+The 'Post-deathcare by

-or donations to a private alternate death-care
+fees or donations to a private alternate deathcare

-Provider, and neither column includes the costs
+provider, and neither column includes the costs

 of the actual burial or cremation (which